Static Level Ancestors in Practice: Level Ancestor Implementations

 \section{Level Ancestor Implementations}

-For all the implementations, the tree is stored in an array, based on the {\em Depth First Search} (DFS) numbering.
-This representation, which is equivalent of having a tree style structure for the static Level Ancestor problem, helps avoid a level of indirection when locating a node based on its DFS number.
-In addition, a DFS procedure only has to scan the table serially.
-This implementation can be extended for dynamic approaches, albeit with loss of some of the advantages mentioned.
-The space occupied by this representation is optimal.
-Every node stores its parent, left and right child pointers, as well as a field for the depth of the node, which is needed in all algorithms we will encounter (except the table algorithm).
+In all our implementations the tree is stored in an array, based on the {\em Depth First Search} (DFS) numbering.
+This representation, which is equivalent to a pointer-based tree structure for the static Level Ancestor problem, helps avoid a level of indirection when locating a node based on its DFS number.
+In addition, a DFS procedure only has to visit the table contents in order.
+This representation can be extended for dynamic approaches, albeit with loss of some of the advantages mentioned.
+The space utilized by this representation is optimal.
+Every node stores its parent, left and right child pointers, as well as a field for the depth of the node, which is required by all algorithms we discuss, except for the table algorithm.